croogo/documentation/05-designers/01-themes/03-basic-layout.md

 #### Javascript

-Croogo uses jQuery for all it's javascript related tasks, so you need to load this library before any other javascript:
+Croogo has a **Croogo** object in javascript that stores information like the application's base path, etc. This is useful for other javascript related tasks.
+It can done by calling a single method **$layout-&gt;js()**:

     <head>
         <title><?php echo $title_for_layout ' | ' .
 Configure::read('Site.title'); ?></title>